-Prof. Mary Jo Meehan -- Prof. Meehan, who works in the LSSU Counseling Center, can provide a 40-45 minute presentation to high school students on choosing a college major, making career choices, and how to begin the process.
+Prof. Mary Jo Meehan -- Prof. Meehan, who works in the LSSU Center for Career Development, can provide a 40-45 minute presentation to high school students on choosing a college major, making career choices, and how to begin the process.
 Her presentation can be at LSSU or your school.
 She can also make presentations or talks on entering college as an undecided or undeclared student.
 Since she also possesses a degree in home economics education, she can also consult or provide presentations on sewing, baking, cooking, or diet and nutrition for all ages.
 Contact

 Prof. Valerie Phillips -- Prof. Phillips can discuss marketing as well as make more general presentations on careers in business.
 The target audience would be middle school or high school and could be delivered on campus or in your school.

-Prof. Mindy Poliski -- Prof. Poliski enjoys speaking to students at the Sault Area Career Center, where she was formerly a student and where her mother taught accounting for 30 years.
-A former member of Business Professionals of America (BPA), Prof. Poliski has worked with the Sault High BPA chapter for the past few years and could expand her business-background talks to more high school students.
+Prof. Mindy McCready -- Prof. McCready enjoys speaking to students at the Sault Area Career Center, where she was formerly a student and where her mother taught accounting for 30 years.
+A former member of Business Professionals of America (BPA), Prof. McCready has worked with the Sault High BPA chapter for the past few years and could expand her business-background talks to more high school students.
 Contact

 Prof. Jody Susi -- Prof. Susi can provide programs of as little as 15 minutes or as long as an hour for K-12 students in their schools or at LSSU.
 She can promote personal health and wellness by having students break-up into discussion groups to talk about how they can improve their own health and that of their families.
 Each group presents its findings, while she provides additional insight.
 For middle school and high school students, she can lead a discussion on exercise -- the proper mode, intensity, frequency and duration and work the students in a gymnasium.
 For high school students, she can provide a seminar on the field of exercise science, both its study and the resulting career choices.
 Contact

-Shelley Wooley -- Ms. Wooley works in the LSSU Native American Center facilitating projects in a variety of venues and disciplines, quite often using LSSU students as "near-peers" of secondary students in order to offer the secondary students a positive message that will get them thinking about attending college.
+Shelley Wooley -- Ms. Wooley is the Director of Educational Enrichment and Access.
+She works collaboratively with the LSSU Native American Center facilitating projects in a variety of venues and disciplines, quite often using LSSU students as "near-peers" of secondary students in order to offer the secondary students a positive message that will get them thinking about attending college.
 As director of the Gear Up/King-Chavez-Parks College Day and Michigan Campus Compact, she says she can cover as many areas as she can pull in volunteers.
 In the past, some of her programs have involved bringing students into business classrooms to demonstrate budgeting, corporate values and developing personal values; discussions with an LSSU author about the process of writing a short story and how to pursue writing in college; and similar programs in a variety of academic disciplines.
 LSSU’s college access programming is intentionally flexible and broad in order to accommodate the needs of the classroom teacher and complement Michigan curriculum demands.
 Let her know what you need.
 Contact